AtlasOfLivingAustralia/ala-soils2sat/README.md

   1. an nginx instance running as a reverse proxy to terminate HTTPS connections and do some caching
   1. a LetsEncrypt container to automatically generate the SSL/TLS certificates for nginx

-## Useful commands
+# Useful commands

-Trigger adhoc PG backup to S3:
+## Trigger adhoc PG backup to S3:
 ```bash
 docker exec -it s2s-pgbackups3 /bin/sh /backup.sh
 ```

-To start the service, or to update after making changes to `docker-compose.yml`:
+## To start the service, or to update after making changes to `docker-compose.yml`:
 ```bash
 ./docker/start-or-restart-stack.sh
 ```

-To stop the stack, but **leave the DB data volume alone**:
+## To stop the stack

+This will **leave the DB data volume alone** but stop the containers:
 ```bash
 docker-compose stop
 # from here you can run the `./docker/start-or-restart-stack.sh` command to start the stack again, and it'll pick up the existing DB data volume